Call for grants applications

 • The application must contain a well-developed innovation plan that includes the research’s potential for exploitation and market development through new products/services.

-Equipment critical for the implementation of specific innovative research projects in life science:
+Equipment critical for the implementation of specific innovative research projects in life science:the above-mentioned areas

 • Maximum grant amount per application: 2 million SEK.